I get so many variations of this question.

 - Billing information, including a credit card, if you have any associated with the account.

-The goal here is simple: to be able to provide enough information to prove that you are who you say you are: the rightful account holder.
+The goal here is to provide enough information to prove you are who you say you are: the rightful account holder.

-And again, it’s important that you provide as much information as possible.
+And again, it’s important to provide as much information as possible.

 Once you’ve done so, click Submit.1